semgrep/semgrep-docs/docs/semgrep-ci.md

 - The [semgrep-action repository](https://github.com/returntocorp/semgrep-action)
   holds the code for Semgrep CI, the Docker image, and the GitHub Marketplace manifest.

-New versions of semgrep-action and the Docker image are released by Semgrep CI maintainers on a regular basis.
+New versions of Semgrep CI and the Docker image above are released by Semgrep maintainers on a regular basis.
 To run all jobs with the latest releases, use `returntocorp/semgrep-action@v1` in your GitHub Actions workflow, or the `returntocorp/semgrep-agent:v1` Docker image with other providers.

 !!! info
     The Python package itself is not published to PyPI,